debruine/shinyintro/docs/11_sharing.md

 Now you can share your app with others by sending them the repository link.
 They can access your repository in RStudio by starting a New Project from version control, using the URL that is shown when you click on the green "Code" button on the repository page (something like "https://github.com/account/repository.git").
 They can run your app the same way you do when developing it, by opening the `app.R` file and clicking the Run button.

-To update your files on GitHub, you need to <a class='glossary' target='_blank' title='' href='https://psyteachr.github.io/glossary/c#commit'>commit</a> any changes you make using the Git tab in the upper right pane.
+To update your files on GitHub, you need to <a class='glossary' target='_blank' title='The action of storing a new snapshot of a project’s state in the git history.' href='https://psyteachr.github.io/glossary/c#commit'>commit</a> any changes you make using the Git tab in the upper right pane.
 Click on the checkbox of any files you want to update, click "Commit", and write a message to yourself explaining the changes (this will be publicly viewable on GitHub, so try to be professional ;).

 Committing just creates a snapshot of the files on your computer so you can look at previous versions.
-To update the files on GitHub, you need to <a class='glossary' target='_blank' title='' href='https://psyteachr.github.io/glossary/p#push'>push</a> the updates using the green up arrow button.
+To update the files on GitHub, you need to <a class='glossary' target='_blank' title='Updating the remote git project from the local project.' href='https://psyteachr.github.io/glossary/p#push'>push</a> the updates using the green up arrow button.

 ::: {.info}
 Git and GitHub can be tricky.
 [Happy Git with R](https://happygitwithr.com/){target="_blank"} by Jenny Bryan is a fantastic in-depth book anbout how to work with git in R and RStudio.